 She made a disturbingly undignified sight as she scampered out of her temple.
 The head elder, watching her go, couldn’t help but compare this timid creature to the bolder oracles of legend.

 When the rest of the town learned that the oracle had fled, they rushed to do the same.
 Many of them joined her in the Corycian Cave, which, instead of a place of wild revelry, now became an encampment of fearful refugees, hoping against hope that the Persians wouldn’t learn of their hiding place.
 Others scattered hither and yon to the west and south, to wherever they had family or friends who might take them in.
-Within a day after the oracle’s departure, Delphi stood abandoned.
+Within a day after the oracle’s departure, Delphi stood all but abandoned.
 Only about 60 men stayed behind, brave souls who pledged to defend their town to the end, pledged not to let the barbarians occupy and loot the very soul of Greece without some sort of a struggle.

 The day that the Persians reached the foot of Mount Parnassus had an apocalyptic feel.
 Thunder boomed in a sky as dark as night, and the lightning bolts of Zeus charged the air amidst fierce gusts of rain and wind.
 Suddenly the lightning struck a rocky overhang just above the Persians as they marched up the steep path that led to Delphi.
 A huge boulder came rolling down the mountainside into their midst, scattering the soldiers, killing or maiming several of them.
-They regrouped and marched on, only to be set upon by an avalanche of rocky scree unleashed by the storm.
+They regrouped and marched on, only to be set upon by an avalanche of scree unleashed by the storm.
 It carried dozens of them down with it into the valley below, legs and arms flailing helplessly.

 Now, the Persians were pious people in their own way, and were deeply unnerved by this evident proof of the gods’ displeasure.
 They had a prophet in their ranks, whom the commander of the army, whose name was Mardonius, now proceeded to consult.
 After analyzing the signs and portents, the old man declared that the god Apollo promised to destroy all of the Persians in Greece if they attempted to plunder his temple.
 Mardonius decided that such a prophecy justified disobeying the direct orders of his king: he commanded his army to bypass Delphi.
 After all, the city had no immediate military value, and they could always come back and occupy it once the war was won.
 “I hope you will be pleased with my decision to abide by the words of the prophet,” he wrote to Xerxes, “for doing so would seem to mean that we are guaranteed to prevail over the Greeks.”
 That was, of course, an unwarranted corollary, but he was understandably nervous about his king’s reaction.